samothx/AisParser/README.md

 ## Testing

-You will find the files scanFile.js testdata.tgz in the test directory.
+You will find the files scanFile.js and testdata.tgz in the test directory.
-When AisParser is installed via NPM install it can be run with babel-node.
+When AisParser is installed via 'npm install' it can be run with babel-node.

 ```shell
 tar -xzf testdata.tgz